 MCWD is committed to providing a workplace free of harassment.
-In keeping with this commitment, MCWD maintains a strict policy prohibiting all forms of unlawful harassment, including sexual harassment and harassment based on race, color, religion, national origin, age, sexual orientation, gender identity or any other characteristic protected by state or federal law.
-This policy applies to all agents and employees of MCWD, including supervisors, department heads, and non-supervisory employees, and prohibits harassment of employees in the workplace by any person, including non-employees.
+In keeping with this commitment, MCWD maintains a strict policy prohibiting all forms of unlawful harassment, including sexual harassment and harassment based on race, color, religion, religious dress practices religious grooming practices, sex, national origin, age, sexual orientation, gender identity, or gender expression. or any other characteristic protected by state or federal law.
+The California Department of Fair Employment and Housing Act (DFEH) defines "sex" as including pregnancy, childbirth, breastfeeding and related medical conditions.
+This policy applies to all representatives and employees of MCWD, including supervisors, department heads, and non-supervisory employees, and prohibits harassment of employees in the workplace by any person, including non-employees.
 It also extends to harassment of, or by vendors, independent contractors, and others doing business with MCWD.
 Furthermore, this policy prohibits unlawful harassment in any form, including verbal, physical, and visual harassment.
 It also prohibits retaliation of any kind against individuals who file complaints in good faith or who assist MCWD in an investigation.

-A. Definition - Sexual harassment includes, but is not limited to, making unwanted sexual advances and requests for sexual favors where either (1) submission to such conduct is made an explicit or implicit term or condition of employment; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals; or (3) such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
+A. Definition - Sexual harassment includes, but is not limited to, making unwanted sexual advances and requests for sexual favors where either submission to such conduct is made an explicit or implicit term or condition of employment; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individuals; or (3) such conduct has the purpose or effect of substantially interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment.
 Individuals who violate this policy are subject to discipline up to and including termination.